BurntSushi/termcolor/doc/rg.1.md

         rg '^.*([0-9]{3}-[0-9]{3}-[0-9]{4}).*$' --replace '$1'

 -s, --case-sensitive
-: Search case sensitively.
-This overrides --ignore-case and --smart-case.
+: Search case sensitively (default).
+Overrides --ignore-case and --smart-case.

 -S, --smart-case
 : Search case insensitively if the pattern is all lowercase.